LivePersonInc/developer-center/pages/index.md

 * Customizing LiveEngage reporting - work with our Data APIs to customize LiveEngage reports.

-* [Building or integrating an Agent Workspace widget](agent-workspace-widget-sdk-overview.html) - add third party service widgets into the agent workspace for quick reference.
+* Building or integrating an Agent Workspace widget - add third party service widgets into the agent workspace for quick reference with our [Agent Workspace SDK](agent-workspace-widget-sdk-overview.html).

 ### Major Platform Capabilities: